nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 ## Pagination

-Each feature that renders a list of items as a table needs to include the pagination.
+Each feature that renders a list of items as a table needs to include pagination.

-A different styles of paginations are proposed:
+The main styles of pagination are:

-1. Offset-based pagination: user go to specific page, like 1.
+1. Offset-based pagination: user goes to a specific page, like 1.
 User sees the next page number, and the total number of pages.
 This style is well supported by all components of GitLab,
 1. Offset-based pagination, but without the count: user goes to a specific page, like 1.
    User sees only the next page number, but does not see the total amount of pages